valdocijunior/Calculator-Javascript/README.md

-Calculadora feita com Javascript e personalizada com HTML e CSS.
+Relógio feito com Javascript e personalizada com HTML e CSS.

-Calculator done with Javascript and stylized with CSS and using HTML structure.
+Clock done with Javascript and stylized with CSS and using HTML structure.